What is Financial Aid?

 Federal Work Study

-Under the Federal Work Study Program, you can work part-time to earn money for your education.
-Federal Work Study job openings can be viewed at www.hawaii.edu/sece
+Under the Federal Work-Study Program, you can work part-time to earn money for your education.
+Federal Work-Study (FWS) job openings can be viewed at www.hawaii.edu/sece.

-The FWS Program provides part-time employment while you are enrolled in school, helps pay your educational expenses, is available to undergraduate and graduate students, available to full-time or part-time students, administered by schools participating in the FWS Program and encourages community service work and work related to your course of study, whenever possible.
+The FWS Program provides part-time employment while you are enrolled in school, helps pay your educational expenses, is available to undergraduate, graduate, full-time, and part-time students, is administered by schools participating in the FWS Program, and encourages community service work and work related to your course of study, whenever possible.

 Loans